lexibank/hubercolumbian/NOTES.md

-# Orthography Profile

-This profile was initially created by Jelena Prokić and then slightly modified for our purpose.
+This dataset comprises 69 language varieties spoken in Columbia.
+The orthography profile was originally created by Jelena Prokić and further modified for our purposes.